dvilla-exe/Vehicle-Builder/README.md

 Download all necessary .ts and .js files from github and install all necessary node packages

 ## Usage
-To use this project simply run 'npm start'
+To use this project simply run 'npm start' A walkthrough of this app is located at https://youtu.be/X-UCICYO6cU?si=4w6Kqmc_HkNHsXjY

 ## Contributing
 Others can contribute by adding more vehicle customization options and driving commands